davidascher/quark-borked/README.md

 =====

 Build notes:
- - needs jquery-ui that matches jquery.
+ - needs jquery-ui that matches jquery or para reordering won't work.

 Microfeatures
  x renamed pages register redirects serverside [this feel great as a user]